ServiceStack/docs.servicestack.net/MyApp/_pages/api-explorer-v1.md

  2. Copy and install the package containing ServiceStack's generic JSON Service Client
  3. Copy the initial source code pre-configured to call the API they want

 At which point without any code-gen or build tools, they'll end up with an Typed API configured to your APIs endpoint.
-E.g. this is what it looks like to **Python** developers utilizing our [most recently supported language](/releases/v5_12):
+E.g. this is what it looks like to **Python** developers:

 <a href="https://vue-vite-api.jamstacks.net/ui/QueryBookings?tab=code&lang=python" class="block my-8 p-4 rounded shadow hover:shadow-lg">
     <img src="/img/pages/apiexplorer/api-code-QueryBookings-python.png">